JustRedTTG/PGE_Docs/docs/source/sprites.rst

 * size - the size multiplier of the sprite, this is one by default
 * new - the updated image aka the current sprite with all its values loaded on
 * refresh - this is a variable for the user to use, to keep track of whether a sprite should be updated, this variable is only in place to save time, it's set to True by default
+* layer - the layer the sprite is on
+* step - the amount the animation steps each game loop cycle
+* ping_pong - the way the animaiton is player, if "True" the animation will go ``1,2,3,2,1``

 Init
 ----